 One way to do that is by adding an eye-catching loading animation or loading gif to the site to keep the users entertained while they are waiting for the rest of the site to load.

-For instance, even for the Amelia website, we use a very simple loading animation to let our users know that something is happening at the moment.
+For instance, even for our website, we use a very simple loading animation to let our users know that something is happening at the moment.

 Let’s take a look at these interesting loading gif animations.

 Loading animations inspiration

 We have found some of the best loading animations and loading gif, and here they are: